Information about changes in Provincial and Federal Taxes for businesses and individuals.

 B.C.
 PST Rebate on Select Machinery and Equipment: A temporary provincial sales tax (PST) program where corporations may apply to receive an amount equal to the PST they paid between September 17, 2020 and September 30, 2021 on qualifying machinery and equipment.

 B.C.
-Increased Employment Incentive: A tax credit for employers who create new jobs for B.C. workers or increase the payroll for existing low- or medium-income employees in the last quarter ending December 31, 2020.
+Increased Employment Incentive: A one-time refundable tax credit for employers who create new jobs for B.C. workers or increase the payroll for existing low- or medium-income employees.
+The deadline to apply is December 31, 2021.

 Employer Health Tax (EHT): Employers required to make quarterly instalment payments for the 2020 calendar year will be able to defer these payments as follows: